 The Buddha’s mission was simple.
-He’s only interested to teach the end of suffering.
+When asked, he said his sole aim is to teach the end of suffering.
 And thus he began by teaching the Four Noble Truths that are said to contain the entire sum of the his teachings.
 Why?
 Because they will always point us back to the fundamental and irrefutable Law of Causation.
-That of karma, cause and condition, attachment and letting go.
+That of karma, cause and condition, attachment, craving and suffering.
 And within these are many more layers of the most profound meaning that shows us what life is really about.

-As the story goes, the Buddha didn’t really want to teach because he thought it would be too difficult for others to grasp what he had discovered during his awakening experience.
+As the story goes, the Buddha didn’t think he could teach what he had discovered during his awakening experience.
+It would be too profound.
 Fortunately for us, the God Indra managed to convince him otherwise.
-Fortunately for us, the Buddha proved to be a most capable teacher, always ensuring that his teachings were accessible to all levels of mind.
-And so, forty-nine days after his awakening, he taught his first sermon on the truth of suffering to his five former fellow ascetics.
-As a result of which they, too, were immediately awakened.
-Now let’s see if we too can enjoy the same instantaneous results!
+And even more fortunately for us, the Buddha proved to be a most capable teacher, always ensuring that his teachings were accessible to all capacities of mind.
+And so, forty-nine days after his awakening, the Wheel of Dharma began to turn as he taught his first sermon on the truth of suffering.
+His audience was none other than his five former fellow ascetics and they too became awakened instantaneously.

 The first repetition

-In the first repetition, the Buddha said: The first noble truth is the truth of suffering; the second noble truth is the truth of its cause; the third noble truth is the truth of cessation; and the fourth noble truth is the truth of the path.
+In the first repetition: The first noble truth is the truth of suffering; the second noble truth is the truth of its cause; the third noble truth is the truth of cessation; and the fourth noble truth is the truth of the path.

 One, truth about suffering.
 For simplicity’s sake, suffering is any feeling that leads to a debilitating sense of dis-ease, fear, anxiety, greed, hatred, discontent – all of which actually don’t last except that in our ignorance of the true state of phenomena, we think they do.
 Nothing ever lasts so why hang on to them?
 Why allow them to define our mental well-being?
 So what if we are in the throes of something simply awful.
 The point is we can step aside, let go, move on, throw the net wide and think of what we could do instead to solve the problem.
 Remember our mothers telling us worrying never solved the problem?